How Is Uveitis Treated?

 For long-term control of uveitis, systemic medications to control the immune system may be prescribed.

-If a systemic health condition has contributed to uveitis, we may use a multidisciplinary approach with coordination of care from doctors from additional specialties (such as rheumatologists, gastroenterologists, neurologists, dermatologists, pulmonologists, etc.) to control the disease process.
+If a systemic or chronic health condition has contributed to uveitis, we may use a multidisciplinary approach with coordination of care from doctors from additional specialties (such as rheumatologists, gastroenterologists, neurologists, dermatologists, pulmonologists, etc.) to control the disease process.